 As reported by CBC this morning, some of the members of the Wet'suwet'en people want the protesters to stop.
 Currently, the protests are not helping their communities, which they say already have fractured governance.
 These protests have amplified the conflict in the community and distracted Wet'suwet'en people from resolving their differences.

 As I said before, the vast majority of these people support the Coastal GasLink project.
 Every elected band council on the Coastal GasLink route supports the project.
 Even the majority of hereditary chiefs support this project.
-The vast majority of first nations community members support the project because it will create jobs, opportunities, investments in communities and in the end, it will help reduce global greenhouse emissions.
+The vast majority of first nations community members support the project because it will create jobs, opportunities and investments in communities, and in the end it will help reduce global greenhouse emissions.

 Additionally, counter-protesters have started rising up to voice their dissatisfaction with the current situation.
 With these heightened tensions, leaving things as they are now is irresponsible.